merkle-open/terrific-micro/README.md

 You just need an Apache with PHP 5.3+ support.
 Enable mod_rewrite and optionally mod_deflate and add the directive `AllowOverride All` for your directory.

-1. Clone Repo in a `project`-folder of your web root:
+1. Clone repo in a `project`-folder of your web root:

         git clone https://github.com/namics/terrific-micro.git project